ska-telescope/developer.skatelescope.org/src/tools/jira.rst

   *Example Commit Message:* ``closes SKA-34``

 Also, You can do other things like adding comments to Jira issues, time-tracking and transitioning Jira issue states directly from GitLab commits.
+You can find more about it in `Jira Smart Commits`_.

 *More info could be found at* |gitlab_jira_integration_link|_